billoxbury/billoxbury.github.io/_posts/2019-09-01-wikiwords.md

 This is an update of a little exercise, a few years ago, in making my own _word2vec_ map of Wikipedia words.

-At theat time, I started with 72,000 Wikipedia words and their _word2vec_ representations in 200-dimensional space.
+At that time, I started with 72,000 Wikipedia words and their _word2vec_ representations in 200-dimensional space.
 In order to visualise that cloud of points, I made a graph by first binning the point cloud (using the word frequency) and then clustering within each bin.
 An individual cluster became a graph vertex, and two clusters with a word in common defined an edge.

 Visualisation of the point cloud then used standard force-directed graph layouts to plot the graph, followed by drilling down into vertex subsets to explore the word sets.